azmelekin/azmelekin.github.io/about.md

 to study group differences emerging from varoius systems and mechanisms driving the emergence of such differences.

-I am also interested in Systems Philosophy as a disciple of [Dr. Martin Zwick](https://www.pdx.edu/sysc/faculty-martin-zwick) (Portland State University).
+I am also interested in Systems Philosophy, always inspired by [Dr. Martin Zwick](https://www.pdx.edu/sysc/faculty-martin-zwick) (Portland State University).